twbs/bootstrap/site/content/docs/5.1/customize/sass.md

 ## Maps and loops

-Bootstrap includes a handful of Sass maps, key value pairs that make it easier to generate families of related CSS.
+Bootstrap includes a handful of Sass maps and key-value pairs that make generating families of related CSS easier.
 We use Sass maps for our colors, grid breakpoints, and more.
-Just like Sass variables, all Sass maps include the `!default` flag and can be overridden and extended.
+Like Sass variables, all Sass maps include the `!default` flag and can be overridden and extended.

 Some of our Sass maps are merged into empty ones by default.
-This is done to allow easy expansion of a given Sass map, but comes at the cost of making _removing_ items from a map slightly more difficult.
+This is done to allow easy expansion of a given Sass map but comes at the cost of making _removing_ items from a map slightly more complicated.

 ### Modify map